Our triple-bottom line approach to sustainability in practice.

 We are the largest employer of youth on Vancouver’s North Shore.
 Grouse Mountain serves as mentor with practicum opportunities for students in tourism, hospitality, marketing, guest services, accounting, mountain operations and PR.
 We also work with local organization Connexions to find gainful employment for developmentally challenged workers.

 Grouse Mountain offers subsidized education programs for employees, sponsors employee sports teams and facilitates employee car pooling and smoking cessation programs.
 Employees are also provided with health and wellness benefits.
 Visit our Careers page for more info.

 We host public education sessions on snow safety & trail and hiking safety (with Adventure Smart and Avalanche Canada).

-Grouse Mountain employees volunteer their time with Vancouver Adaptive Snow Sports, the Greater Vancouver Food Bank Society, Family Services of the North Shore, and We Day in support of Free the Children
+Grouse Mountain employees volunteer their time with Vancouver Adaptive Snow Sports, the Greater Vancouver Food Bank Society, and Family Services of the North Shore.

 Our Mountain is synonymous with active and healthy lifestyles.
 Grouse Mountain offers four season alpine recreation giving visitors many fitness choices including skiing, hiking, ice skating, snowboarding, snowshoeing, paragliding and running.

 ATHLETE TRAINING PROGRAMS

 Grouse Mountain is the home training ground of top athletes who represent Canada on the world stage.
 We sponsor athletes and are home to Vancouver Adaptive Snow Sports and help them promote winter sport among adaptive athletes.
 We also promote the future of snow sports with ski and snowboarding instructor training programs.